-It's next to impossible to avoid the impact of the internet in our daily lives.
-From laptop computers to handheld devices and mobile phones, people are always plugged in.
+It’s next to impossible to avoid the impact of the internet in our daily lives.
+From laptop computers to handheld devices and smartphones, people are always plugged in.
 And with the availability of a constant connection comes the potential for internet crimes.

 Rely On Us For Criminal Defense

 Because of the pervasive nature of the internet, a wide variety of offenses could be charged based on online communication.
-These might include, but are not limited to:
+These might include:

-- White collar crimes, such as wire fraud or money laundering
+- White collar crimes such as wire fraud and money laundering

-- Crimes of violence, such as violations of restraining orders or threats to property or other people
+- Crimes of violence including violations of restraining orders and threats to property or other people